Protect yourself online

 Fraudulent job ads

-We regularly screen for illegal job ads that ask for personal or financial information.
-However, from time-to-time these job ads may appear on SEEK.
+We are regularly screening for illegal job ads that request for personal or financial information.
+However, from time-to-time, these job ads may appear on Jobstreet.com’s site.

 Opportunities that seem too good to be true usually are.
 Be wary of advertisers or employers requesting the following: